 We found 5 neurologists who accept Humana Bronze 4850/HMO Premier near Aurora, IL.

-Clinical interests: Multiple Sclerosis, Seizure Disorders, Migraine, Carpal Tunnel Syndrome, Neck Problems, Spine ...
+Clinical interests: Multiple Sclerosis, Seizure Disorders, Back Problems, Migraine, Carpal Tunnel Syndrome, Neck ...
 (Read more)

 Clinical interests: Neck Pain, Fibromyalgia, Lower Back Pain, Sleep Apnea, Neuropathy, Electroencephalography, Stroke, ...
 (Read more)

-Dr. Padmaja Gutti is a specialist in neurology (brain & spinal cord disease).
-Patients gave her an average rating of 3.5 stars out of 5.
-She accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Before completing her residency at Advocate Christ Medical Center, Oak Lawn, Dr. Gutti attended medical school at Gandhi Medical College.
-Dr. Gutti (or staff) speaks the following foreign languages: Telugu and Hindi.
+Dr. Padmaja Gutti is a neurology (brain & spinal cord disease) specialist in Palos Heights, IL and Aurora, IL.
+Patient ratings for Dr. Gutti average 3.5 stars out of 5.
+Dr. Gutti honors Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
+Before performing her residency at Advocate Christ Medical Center, Oak Lawn, Dr. Gutti attended Gandhi Medical College for medical school.
+In addition to English, Dr. Gutti (or staff) speaks Telugu and Hindi.

 Conditions / Treatments